Does vitamin C cure the common cold?

 Caveats

-Vitamin C may be beneficial for people exposed to extreme physical stress (marathon runners, soldiers).
-Effects are modest and don't prevent colds in most people.
+Vitamin C may be more beneficial for people under extreme physical stress (marathon runners, soldiers) and therapeutic effects when taken at cold onset are inconsistent.

 People also ask

-Should I take vitamin C when I feel a cold coming on?
+Should I take vitamin C to prevent colds?

 Have a health claim to check?